-The taxis in Israel are white with a yellow cap.
+Taxis in Israel are white with a yellow cap.
 Sherut taxis usually have more yellow on them.
 Starting 18 August 2019, you can use your Rav-Kav on sherut taxis number 4 and 5 in Tel Aviv (but not on Shabbat, only on weekdays).

 Prices between the cities change.
-Between Tel Aviv and Jerusalem the price is 16 ILS per way, but if you take a bus for a farther distance it will cost you more.
-For example, a bus from Jerusalem to Eilat costs 70 ILS, You can check the price beforehand by using the Egged website.
+Between Tel Aviv and Jerusalem, the price is 16 ILS per way.
+But, if you take a bus to a farther distance it will cost you more.
+For example, a bus from Jerusalem to Eilat costs 70 ILS.
+You can check the price beforehand by using the Egged website.
 After choosing your destination, you’ll get a timetable and you can click the orange “Price & Itinerary” on the right hand to see the prices.

 Buses also stop at main attractions such as Masada and Ein Gedi.
 Again, it is best to check the route on the Egged site.

-If you are travelling to or from Eilat, it’s recommended to book a seat in advance so you won’t have to stand the whole way or will not be able to get on the bus.
-If you plan to ride to Eilat and back, it’s also recommended to book the return ticket when booking the first ticket, because that will save you a few shekels.
+it’s recommended to book a seat in advance.
+If the bus will be full, the driver might not let you board the bus.
+If he or she will, then you might find yourselves standing the entire way.
+If you plan to take a ride to Eilat and back, it’s also recommended to book the return ticket when booking the first ticket, because that will save you a few shekels.

-Public Transportation In Jerusalem:
+Public transportation in Jerusalem:

-In Jerusalem there are three types of transportation:
+In Jerusalem, there are three types of transportation:

 The train operates from around 6AM to midnight.
 On Fridays, it operates only until around 3:30PM and on Saturdays it operates only from around 8PM.

 Buses in Jerusalem can get you anywhere, but it can be a bit tricky to take them.
-Most stations don’t have English signs in them and you will have to figure out which bus direction you need for your destination.
+Most stations don’t have English signs in them.
+You will also need to figure out which bus direction you need for your destination.

 Public Transportation In Tel Aviv: